 There are several ways to get started learning about several important topics in Canvas.

 - Canvas Student Overview – This introductory Canvas course covers details on many topics including configuring notifications and installing the Canvas Student app on your mobile device.

 - Getting Started with Canvas [video] – This video presents an overview and demonstration of several topics covered in the Canvas Student Overview.

 - 10 Questions: Canvas – Take the mystery out of Canvas and see how much you know by answering these 10 online trivia questions.

 To be an effective student you will need to be familiar with Webmail.
 Your email is a Google Mail or Gmail account.
-TWU provides you unlimited access to G Suite by Google.
+TWU provides you unlimited access to Google Workspace.
 This gives you access to additional applications including Calendar, Chrome Sync, Classroom, Contacts, Drive, Docs, Forms, Groups, Sheets, Sites, Slides, Talk/Hangouts and Vault.
 Here are some resources:

 - Getting Started with Canvas [Students] - There are several resources available for students to get started using Canvas.
 You have to be registered for a course at TWU that is being taught in Canvas to log into Canvas.

 - Canvas Student Guide - Provides online help for students that includes an overview of Canvas features, step-by-step documentation by topic, and search by keyword.
 This is your best option to look up "how to" information for a specific topic or keyword.

 - Canvas Video Guides [See Student Section] - Collection of videos for students that cover a variety of topics like Assignments, Calendar, Dashboard, Discussions, Feedback, and Grades.
 This is a great option if you are a visual learner.